markusbjorklund/fullstack-part3/README.md

 ## Part 3

-Whole part 3 will be done in this separate repo.
+My part 3 *(Programming a server with NodeJS and Express)* in Full stack open 2020 will be done in this separate repo.

 Rest of the parts can be found here: https://github.com/markusbjorklund/fullstack